 Check out this hilariously informative video by Furious Pete to see just how drastic a difference short term tricks can make on before/after pics:

-The Ultimate Question: Are Weight Loss Supplements Really Worth The Money?
+The Ultimate Question: Are Weight Loss Supplements Really Worth It?

 This main point, in my opinion, is where the discussion quickly breaks down.
 When you consider the downsides – cost, hassle, and potential risk – and compare that to the upside – up to a ~5% beneficial push to the tune of ~100 calories – it’s just so clearly not a worthwhile trade.